dmcox2293/PythonFinalProject/README.md

 My last commits included editing the readme file, updating the gitignore file, and committing my finished .mxd file to my repository.

 ### Problems
+The first problem I encountered was where to start.
+I was under the impression that to

 #### Results